sagar-46/LeetCode/Medium/README.md

 &emsp;&emsp;Note that you cannot exchange multiple batches of empty bottles for the same value of numExchange.
 For example, if numBottles == 3  \
 &emsp;&emsp;and numExchange == 1, you cannot exchange 3 empty water bottles for 3 full bottles.
 Return the maximum number of water bottles you \
 &emsp;&emsp;can drink.

+3217.You are given an array of integers nums and the head of a linked list.
+Return the head of the modified linked list after removing all nodes \
+&emsp;&emsp;from the linked list that have a value that exists in nums.